Legal updates

 Providence Building Services Ltd v.
 Hexagon Housing Association Ltd

-On 15 January 2026, the Supreme Court overturned a Court of Appeal decision that termination under a Joint Contracts Tribunal (JCT) contract was possible, even where the original breach had been remedied, returning clarity to the interpretation of termination under a JCT for repeated breaches.
+On 15 January 2026, the Supreme Court overturned a Court of Appeal decision that termination under a Joint Contracts Tribunal (JCT) contract was possible, even where the original breach had been remedied, returning clarity to the interpretation of termination under a JCT contract for repeated breaches.

 Clause 8.9 of the JCT Design and Build Contract 2016 outlines how a contractor can terminate a contract for employer defaults, including for non-payment.
 This involves issuing a Default Notice, allowing 28 days for the default to be remedied, then issuing a further notice to terminate if the breach is not remedied.
 Clause 8.9.4 goes on to allow termination for repeated breaches.

-This approach is much more commercially minded, avoiding the 'two strikes and you’re out' scenario the CA’s ruling created, being valid termination where the employer had, ultimately, cured the breach(es).
+This approach is much more commercially minded, avoiding the ‘two strikes and you are out’ scenario where a breach could enable the contractor to terminate even where the employer had, ultimately, cured the breach.

 How could it impact your business?